M. Brewster Smith: Brown v. Board of Education

 In 1954, Smith provided expert testimony in Brown v.
 Board of Education which characterized segregation as "inherently an insult to the integrity of the individual".
-Smith was one of several social scientists who testified in favor of integration during the four trials that were combined into Brown.
+He was one of several social scientists who testified in favor of integration during the four trials that were combined into Brown.
 Henry Garrett, a former APA president and professor at Columbia University, was the only psychologist who testified for the state.
 He characterized Smith's testimony as naïve and said that psychologists like Smith had stepped outside of social science when testifying on the effects of segregation.

 The testimony of Smith and his colleagues has been the subject of ongoing controversy.
 University of Colorado professor John P. Jackson Jr. writes, "Within 40 years, what was once viewed as psychology’s greatest achievement in social engineering has been proclaimed a miserable failure.
 The psychologists involved in Brown are often viewed as liberal reformers who masked their political wishes in the guise of social science."

 Historian James T. Patterson says that the evidence for their testimony was "dubious and subject to different interpretations...
 The fact of the matter was that in 1954 there simply did not exist sufficient research that could 'prove' whether any particular racial mix in schools was superior – or in what ways – to any other."
 Jackson argues that segregationist writers of the time "succeeded in framing the issues in a manner that put the actions of the social scientists in the worst possible light."